twilio/hackathons/README.md

 * [Tips](README.md#tips)

 ## Why does Twilio sponsor hackathons?
-- To inspire and equip developers
-- To mentor, to teach (about Twilio and topics unrelated to Twilio)
+- To inspire and equip developers, mentoring and teaching you about Twilio as well as general programming topics unrelated to Twilio products!
 - To create evangelists, champions out of developers by getting you excited to use Twilio!
 - Receive product feedback and see different use cases.
 Be creative! :D
 - Yes, to generate more sign-ups.
 We are a public company after all!